** Update** – we have a new winner! Google’s Jamboard is now the free tool I recommend – scroll down for a very brief review.

 - Limit to possibly as few as 16 users

-- No image search or upload for users without Google accounts
+- No image search or upload for users without Google accounts (this is a big disadvantage)

 If you liked this post, you will probably find this one by Greg Digneo useful too: 53 Online Collaboration Tools to Help Your Team Be More Productive (plus even more tools mentioned in the comments)